DanielBarie/ProxmoxSetup/README.md

   bridge-fd 0
   post-up echo 1 > /proc/sys/net/ipv4/ip_forward
+  post-up iptables -t nat -A POSTROUTING -s '172.16.0.0/16' -o vmbr0 -j MASQUERADE
+  # do NAT/Port Translation for incoming connecction to VMs
+  # target ip/port (VM running GNS3) is 172.16.10.1:80
+  # source is something coming in to vmbr0 on port 9001 proto tcp
+  # rinse, repeat for as many vms as you may have.
-  post-up iptables -t nat -A POSTROUTING -s '172.16.0.0/16' -o vmbr0 -j MASQUERADE post-down iptables -t nat -F
+  post-up iptables -t nat -A PREROUTING -i vmbr0 -p tcp --dport 9001 -j DNAT --to 172.16.10.1:80 post-down iptables -t nat -F
 ```
 - re-start networking